palpalani/laravel-sqs-queue-json-reader/README.md

 ];
 ```

-If queue is not found in 'handlers' array, SQS payload is passed to default handler.
+If the queue is not found in 'handlers' array, SQS payload is passed to default handler.

 Add `sqs-json` connection to your config/queue.php, Ex: